 Typical types of development that require an EIA are:

-A Habitats Regulation Assessment (HRA) is carried out for a development which is within or adjacent to a European Site.
+A Habitats Regulation Assessment (HRA) is carried out for a development which is within or adjacent to a protected site.
+Carrying out the HRA process is the responsibility of the decision maker as the competent authority.
+However, it is the responsibility of the applicant to provide the competent authority with the information that they require for this purpose.
 This assessment is a formal way of applying the Habitat Regulations to a development.
 As part of the HRA process, an Appropriate Assessment (AA) will be required if Natural England or the Environment Agency believe that the proposals are likely to have a Significant Effect upon the site’s features.
 An AA may also be required even if the proposals are not located within a European Site but are still likely to impact upon it.
 An AA is a specific part of the HRA and is a way of appraising the potential effects of a plan or a project on European Sites (Special Protection Areas (SPA), Special Area for Conservation (SAC) or proposed SPAs and Ramsar sites), or in an area recognised as important for marine species such as seals and cetaceans.
-See Natural England's Habitats Regulations Guidance Note for more information.
+Natural England have prodcued a flowchart that sets out the process.

 The Maintenance Dredge Protocol was established by Defra to provide a mechanism for assessing the potential impacts of maintenance dredging upon European Sites (SAC, SPA and/or Ramsar sites).
 The Protocol recommends the preparation of a ‘Baseline Document’, which will use existing information to describe the current and historical patterns of dredging in relation to the conservation status of European sites.
 The Baseline Document should cover all maintenance dredging within a single estuary or appropriate unit of area.